 Kafue National Park is only accessible by 4×4 and doesn’t have many tourists.
-In the south its especially very quiet and the animals are therefore easily scared off, opposed to animals in Kruger for example.
+In the south it’s especially very quiet.
+Animals are therefore easily scared off, opposed to animals in Kruger, for example.
 The spinal road was horrible because of the very deep corrugations, which even at low speeds caused the car to get out of control.
-Because the animals in this part of the park were so skittish, the people we’ve seen driving behind us the whole way, probably haven’t seen any animals at all; every antilope of baboon quickly took off as soon as they saw us.
+We have not seen many animals in this part at all.
+A few groups of baboon and some antilopes.
+Because the animals in this part of the park were so skittish, the people we’ve seen driving behind us, probably haven’t seen any animals at all; every single one of them quickly took off as soon as they saw us.

-When we were getting close to the tar road, which intersects the park from east to west, we decided to take one of the few ‘loops’ in order to see if there was more wildlife away from the main road.
-The roads in this loop were not very clear and easy to distinguish, and it was visible that many people chose their own way or that people had cut the loop short.
-This loop supposedly followed the river bank on both sides, but since we were there only at the end of the dry season, the river had almost completely dried up; except for some small pools in a long cleft in the ground.
+We were getting close to the tar road, which intersects the park from east to west.
+We decided to take one of the few ‘loops’ in order to see if there was more wildlife away from the main road.
+The roads in this loop were not very clear and easy to distinguish.
+It was visible that many people chose their own way or that people had cut the loop short.
+This loop supposedly followed the river bank on both sides.
+But since we were there only at the end of the dry season, the river had almost completely dried up; except for some small pools in a long cleft in the ground.
 At one of those pools we saw many crocodiles, so we decided to shut off the engine and wait for a little bit to see if more animals would show up.

 When it seemed that nothing was going to show up, we couldn’t get the car to start!
 There was a moment of panic, because we were stranded of the main road (which was already not busy), literally next to a pool filled with crocodiles.
 Fortunately we quickly found out what was wrong: one of the clamps on the car battery had come off.
 Rik then put it back in place after which we could immediately start the car and continue our journey north.